 1-1/2 quarts seasoned vegetable or chicken stock

 1 lemongrass stalk, crushed with the back of a knife and cut into small pieces

 1/2 bunch of cilantro leaves, plus additional for garnish

 1/3 cup low-sodium soy or fish sauce

-1-1/2 teaspoons turbinado or natural brown sugar
+1-1/2 teaspoons Just Like Honey or brown rice syrup

 1 dried chile pod

 1 (16-ounce) package firm organic tofu, drained and diced into small cubes